 Please note, all volunteers on this committee must be able to walk long distances

-The Supply Distribution committee is responsible for ensuring drinks and snacks are distributed to a number of locations throughout the course.
-Volunteers will also service a snack and drink cart specifically for other volunteers positioned on-course.
+The Supply Distribution committee is responsible for ensuring drinks and snacks are distributed to a number of player locations throughout the course.

-Please note, the tasks assigned to this committee are physically demanding.
+Please note, lifting cases of water and other lifting is required to service these areas.
 Volunteers assigned to this committee must be able to lift and move heavy objects.
-This committee is scheduled all week, Monday through Sunday, with most shifts before and after play is complete.
+This committee is scheduled all week, Monday through Sunday.

 Volunteers assigned to Volunteer Headquarters are here to “do what needs to be done.”
 While assignments vary from day to day, the Volunteer Headquarters committee is available for any committee that needs additional assistance.
 This committee also assists prior to Tournament Week preparing volunteer materials for distribution and staff our Volunteer Uniform and Credential Pickup.

 Committee Chair: Barbara Van Buskirk, Sue Donnolly and Stacey Bristol